-Dr. Nancy E. Davidson is the senior vice president and director of the Clinical Research Division of Fred Hutch and holds the Raisbeck Endowed Chair for Collaborative Research.
-She is also the president and executive director of the Hutch’s clinical care partner, Seattle Cancer Care Alliance; and the professor and head of the Division of Medical Oncology of the University of Washington School of Medicine.
-In these roles in the Fred Hutch/University of Washington Cancer Consortium, Davidson serves as a bridge builder across the cancer treatment, clinical, translational, basic sciences and public health research programs of consortium members Fred Hutch, UW School of Medicine, UW School of Public Health, Seattle Children’s and SCCA.
+Dr. Nancy E. Davidson is the executive vice president and executive director for clinical affairs and director of the Clinical Research Division at Fred Hutch.
+She holds the Raisbeck Endowed Chair for Collaborative Research.
+She also heads the Division of Medical Oncology at the University of Washington School of Medicine and served as president.
+In these roles in the Fred Hutch/University of Washington Cancer Consortium, Davidson serves as a bridge builder across Consortium members' cancer treatment, clinical, translational, basic sciences and public health research programs.

 The oncologist and researcher has a reputation as a top opinion leader in the field of breast cancer biology and treatment and has authored editorials, commentaries and reviews to provide perspective for key research papers as well as critical areas in field.
 Her research has teased out the role of hormones in breast cancer growth and she has had a major impact on the development of new standards of care that exploit the Achilles’ heels of breast cancer cells.

 Davidson’s team was the first to describe how the activity of one of the estrogen receptor genes is regulated by epigenetic factors that affect how the DNA code is read and eventually translated into proteins.
 She also has contributed foundational research to our understanding of how estrogen deprivation and other therapies trigger breast cancer cells to kill themselves through apoptosis, or programmed cell death.